 In individuals living with persistent pain perhaps it is possible to use short bouts of exercise in distal parts away from the affected area to promote EIH and facilitate an attenuation in pain (bear in mind the subgroups that don’t receive the phenomenon).

 Let’s go through an example:

 A patient is recovering from wrist pain following surgery.
 The physiotherapist prescribes exercise for the local tissue and due to repeated exercise (sets, reps etc) of the body part pain increases.
 A prolonged period of rest does not appear to reduce the irritability.
-So, by asking the patient to exercise a distal body part (let’s say body weighted squats down to below 90 degrees at the knee) rapidly at a high intensity for about 60 secs at an RPE of about 8 will promote anaerobic glycolysis (figure.2) and in theory stimulate local ASICs in the muscle tissue.
-Now, if the squats are perceived to be painful then this would stimulate the CPM system and a concurrent modulation in pain at the recovering body part or wrist in this case.
+So, by asking the patient to exercise a distal body part (let’s say body weighted squats down to below 90 degrees at the knee) rapidly at a high intensity for about 60 secs at an RPE of about 8 will promote anaerobic glycolysis (figure.2) and in theory stimulate local ASICs on chemoreceptors in the muscle tissue.
+Now, depending on thresholds and acid-base balance in the extracellular matrix of the neuron, nociception may occur if the squats are enough to stimulate this reaction.
+The theory would be that this would stimulate the CPM system resulting in a systemic effect and a concurrent modulation in pain at the recovering body part or wrist in this case.

 It is certainly worth exploring and trying out with a select number of patients.
 It’s good to keep your curious hat on and think outside the box when it comes to working with people living with pain.